open-energy-transition/Ember-Flexibility-Study/README.md

 ## How to run the workflow
 This section builds upon the detailed description of the available PyPSA-Eur [configurations](https://pypsa-eur.readthedocs.io/en/latest/configuration.html) and [wildcards](https://pypsa-eur.readthedocs.io/en/latest/wildcards.html), and the tutorials for the [electricy-only](https://pypsa-eur.readthedocs.io/en/latest/tutorial.html) and for the [sector-coupled](https://pypsa-eur.readthedocs.io/en/latest/tutorial_sector.html) models.

+As detailed in the [How to use Snakemake rules](https://pypsa-eur.readthedocs.io/en/latest/tutorial.html#how-to-use-snakemake-rules) section of the `electricy-only` tutorial, you can produce any output file mentioned in the `Snakefile` by running

+`snakemake -call <output file>`

-You can use the `config/validation_config_2023.yaml` to run the workflow with different configurations.
-The `validate_ember_networks` rule will run the validation and trigger the plotting routines for the Ember Flexibility Study.
+Furthermore, you can use the `config/validation_config_2023.yaml` to run the workflow with different configurations.
+The `validate_ember_networks` rule will solve the network, perform the validation and trigger the plotting routines for the Ember Flexibility Study.
 The command is as follows:

-`snakemake validate_ember_networks --configfile config/validation_config_2023.yaml`
+`snakemake -call validate_ember_networks --configfile config/validation_config_2023.yaml`

+If you are instead only interested in solving the network for the Ember Flexibility Study, you can run the command:

+`snakemake -call solve_elec_networks --configfile config/validation_config_2023.yaml`

 ---